 Mount Holyoke students may choose to study abroad with one of the College’s own programs and exchanges, or on one of the more than 100 other programs and universities that we approve for credit transfer.
-Special application procedures and billing arrangements apply to many of our own and affiliated programs and exchanges.
-See Deadlines for details about how and when to apply; see Fees for MHC Programs and Exchanges for information about costs.
+What's the difference?

 - For the exchanges, students enroll directly into the host university, which coordinates all advising, orientation, and housing.

 - Other programs (including affiliated programs) have been evaluated and approved on the basis of their academic content and its suitability for credit transfer to Mount Holyoke; Mount Holyoke is not responsible for coordinating or administering any of these programs.

-Eligible students who are accepted to a Mount Holyoke year or semester program or exchange are guaranteed financial aid, provided that they apply for a Laurel Fellowship, that they are eligible for need-based financial aid on the basis of the cost of the program or exchange, and that they meet all academic criteria.
-(The Associated Kyoto Program is an exception to this policy, as financial aid is not guaranteed for all eligible students.)
-Places may be limited.
+Eligible students who are accepted to a Mount Holyoke year or semester program or exchange are guaranteed Laurel Fellowships (need-based financial aid), with the exception of the Associated Kyoto Program.
 All programs and exchanges are for a semester or academic year, except as noted.

 Study Abroad Programs

-- Globalization, Development, and Environment: Explore the complex dynamics of change in tropical Costa Rica (Monteverde, Costa Rica; spring semester)
+- Globalization, Development, and Environment (Monteverde, Costa Rica; spring semester)

 - Université Paul Valéry (Montpellier, France; full year, fall, or spring semester)

 - Economic Transformation and Business Challenges in China (Shanghai, China; spring semester)

-- Associated Kyoto Program (Kyoto, Japan; full academic year)
+- Associated Kyoto Program (Kyoto, Japan; full year, fall, or spring semester)

 - Summer Intensive Language Study in Beijing, China